-Depending on the program you choose, medically supervised diets can cost between $25 and $110 per week.
+Depending on your chosen program, medically supervised diets can cost between $25 and $110 per week.

 Weight Loss Medication

-Weight loss prescriptions vary widely in cost from $14 to over $1,000.
+Weight loss prescriptions vary widely from $14 to over $1,000.
 Check with your doctor to determine which prescription is right for your weight loss goals.